1.) Who are Providence Associates?

 2.)
-The assistant director will be in touch to talk with you and answer questions about the associate relationship.
+Debbie will be in touch to talk to you and answer any questions you have about the associate relationship.

 5.)
-The candidate-associate and companion will participate in one orientation session each autumn.
+Each candidate-associate and his or her companion will participate in an orientation day on a Saturday in October.

 7.)
-When it is mutually discerned, you will be invited to make a formal commitment as a Providence Associate through a written covenant.
-You will be received and blessed during a commitment ceremony.
-Generally, it will be on the feast of Our Lady of Providence in November.
-Associates receive a Providence pin, a symbol which publicly affirms the relationship.
+Toward the end of the year, the candidate will be invited to make a formal commitment as a Providence Associate through a written covenant.
+New Providence Associates are received and blessed during a commitment ceremony, generally held on the feast of Our Lady of Providence in November.
+Each Providence Associates receives a pin, a symbol which publicly affirms the relationship.

 6.)
 What does charism mean?